vinit714/AI-Powered-Text-Generation-and-Sentiment-Analysis-Dashboard/README.md

 # AI-Powered Text Generation and Sentiment Analysis Dashboard

-This project is a web application that utilizes AI models for text generation and sentiment analysis.
-It provides users with the ability to analyze the sentiment of input text and generate new text based on user prompts.
+This Flask web application performs text sentiment analysis and text generation based on user input.
+Users can input text, and the application will analyze its sentiment using NLTK's Vader sentiment analysis tool and generate additional text using the GPT-2 model.

 ## Features

-- **Sentiment Analysis**: Analyze the sentiment of input text using natural language processing techniques.
+- Input text for sentiment analysis.
+- Perform sentiment analysis using NLTK's Vader sentiment analysis tool.
-- **Text Generation**: Generate new text based on user-provided prompts using AI-powered models.
+- Generate additional text based on the input text using the GPT-2 model.
-- **Web Interface**: User-friendly web interface for inputting text and viewing analysis results.
-- **Interactive Visualization**: Visualize sentiment analysis results and major factors contributing to sentiment.
+- View sentiment analysis results along with the input text and generated text.
+- Navigation back to the input page from the result page.

 ## Technologies Used

 - **Python**: Backend development and text analysis.
 - **Flask**: Web framework for building the application.
 - **NLTK (Natural Language Toolkit)**: Library for natural language processing tasks such as sentiment analysis.
-- **Hugging Face Transformers**: Library for accessing pre-trained natural language processing models for text generation.
+- **Hugging Face Transformers**: Library for accessing pre-trained natural language processing models for text generation, including GPT-2.
 - **HTML/CSS**: Frontend development for web interface and styling.
 - **Bootstrap**: Frontend framework for responsive design and layout.